AlexJReid/blog/content/posts/runhouse/index.md

 I really like [Clickhouse](https://clickhouse.yandex).
 Compared with the expanse of complex software in the data space, it's refreshing to run a single process which just works.
 It's very fast and versatile.

-Running it on [Cloud Run](https://cloud.google.com/run/) is a bad idea.
-Cloud Run is for stateless things like APIs and _embarrassingly parallel_ tasks that pull in data from elsewhere.
+Running it on [Cloud Run](https://cloud.google.com/run/) is (probably) a bad idea.
+Cloud Run is for stateless things like APIs and tasks that pull in data from elsewhere.

 But... well... what if the data being stored/queried is immutable, so arguably the state is fixed?